dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

     sentences for configuration and use.

-    The most extreme example of non-operational, definitions-only prose I recall is the I2C device protocol "chapter" in the RISC-V  HiFive1
+    The most extreme example of non-operational, definitions-only prose I recall is the I2C device protocol "chapter" in the HiFive1 RISC-V
-    manual: which simply gave a table of device addreses with the sentence that you should go "read the the I2C spec".
+    manual: they simply give a table of device addreses with the sentence that you should go "read the the I2C spec."

   - Related: fields are generally defined linearly --- e.g., in order of their memory address --- rather than grouped operationally.